 Successfully Bonding Acrylic with Industrial Adhesives

-What is Acylic?
+What is Acrylic?
 (PMMA) – polymethyl methacrylate – Several types of industrial adhesive bond acrylic.
 Because its surface is receptive to adhesive bonding, bond strength normally exceeds the actual substrate strength (meaning that when the joint is pulled apart, the substrate breaks before the adhesive joint).
-Most applications involve clear acrylic so normally a crystal clear, non-yellowing adhesive is preferred.
+Most applications involve clear acrylic, so normally, a crystal clear, non-yellowing adhesive is preferred.
 There are a number of industrial adhesive options.

 How to Bond Acrylic?